robotixdevteam/Meritus-CVPRO/README.md

 - Prompt for Batch Size required for the Training Process.
 The preset value will be automatically entered if you directly press ‘Enter’ without giving any input value.
 - Prompt for Epoch Value required for the Training Process.
 The preset value will be automatically entered if you directly press ‘Enter’ without giving any input value.
 - Prompt for Learning Rate required for the Training Process.
 The preset value will be automatically entered if you directly press ‘Enter’ without giving any input value.
-- Prompt for ‘User Password’ required for the permanently deleting the garbage files, that are not required for the Training Process.
 - Please make a note that, the terminal clears or refreshes the session, while executing the ‘train_cvpro’.